mluisbrown/Memories/README.md

 # Memories
 An iOS app that displays photos from your photo library taken on a particular day in history.
-Memories is a fully featured app including a Today View extension, a way for the user to Rate the app or contact the developer from the settings screen, ~~and an In-App purchase to unlock certain features~~.
+Memories is a fully featured app including a Home Screen Widget, a way for the user to Rate the app or contact the developer from the settings screen, ~~and an In-App purchase to unlock certain features~~.

 http://michael-brown.net/memories

-Memories uses icon images from the [Essence](http://iconsandcoffee.com/essence/) collection by [Icons & Coffee](http://iconsandcoffee.com), who hold the copyright to the images.
-They are provided in this repo with permission from Icons & Coffee.

 # Downloading the code
 Clone the repo: `git clone https://github.com/mluisbrown/Memories.git`